vahiwe/Udacity-DevOps-Capstone-Project/README.md

 __`❍ source ~/.bash_profile `__

 **4)** With AWS CLI installed you can setup it up as the Jenkins User.
 Follow this [tutorial](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-jenkins.html) to see how.
 This is to allow you run aws commands in your pipeline without getting errors.
-Jenkins Plugins are available for using AWS but i found out that i still had issues while running the pipeline on some stages.
+Also set up aws credentials on Jenkins dashboard.

 **5)** You'll need to add the jenkins user to the sudoer group to enable it run ansible-playbooks.
 Follow this [tutorial](https://embeddedartistry.com/blog/2017/11/16/jenkins-running-steps-as-sudo/) to see how to.
 Note: This is not best practices standard.